-Research has shown that there is a strong correlation between education and income levels.
-In a 2017 economic report by the Federal Reserve Bank of St. Louis, researchers found that people who received a two- or four-year degree earn higher incomes than those who don't.
-Earning a higher wage due to a higher education degree is called the “college wage premium.”
-While these wages vary from state to state, evidence shows that college graduates nationwide earn more than those who have not received a higher education.
+Research has shown a strong correlation between education and income levels.
+People with two- and four-year degrees have a higher income than those who don't.
+Similarly, well-educated people are more likely to maintain steady employment.
+The phenomenon of earning a higher wage due to a higher education degree is called the “college wage premium.”
+While the wage premium varies from state to state, college graduates across the United States earn more than people without higher education.

-Students who belong to groups that have been historically disenfranchised from college – low-income, Black, Latinx, and academically at-risk students — continue to struggle to achieve college success.
-This problem is only exacerbated when students struggle with financial obstacles that prohibit them from academic success.
+Students who come from historically disenfranchised groups — low-income, Black, Latinx, and academically at-risk students — continue to struggle to achieve college success.
+Financial obstacles only exacerbate this problem by prohibiting academic success.

-Students who seek to secure financial aid to help them pay for college must first fill out the Free Application for Federal Student Aid (FAFSA) form.
-The FAFSA is the form used by the U.S. Department of Education’s Federal Student Aid to distribute more than $120 billion in federal aid each year.
-The FAFSA is used to make decisions regarding financial aid awards at both state and university levels.
-That being said, many students find filling out the form to be a complex and confusing process so they choose not to fill it out.
-This has left billions of dollars in federal aid left unawarded.
+Students seeking federal financial aid to help pay for college must first fill out the Free Application for Federal Student Aid (FAFSA) form.
+The FAFSA is integral to the U.S. Department of Education’s Federal Student Aid decision to distribute more than $102.51 billion in federal aid annually.

-To try to help ease the complexity of applying for financial aid, in December 2020 the U.S. Congress passed the Consolidated Appropriations Act.
-The purpose of the act was to streamline the FAFSA process, making it easier for millions of college students to apply for and access federal financial aid.
-Unfortunately, in June 2021 the Department of Education delayed the revision process until the 2024-25 school year.
+To ease the complexity of applying for financial aid, Congress passed the Consolidated Appropriations Act in December 2020.
+The act aimed to streamline the FAFSA process, making it easier for millions of college students to apply for and access federal financial aid.
+Unfortunately, in June 2021, the Department of Education delayed the revision process until the 2024-2025 school year.

 Student Loan Debt and No Degree

-When students do not have easy access to financial aid programs they may feel it necessary to drop out of college before receiving their degree.
-In America, the overall dropout rate is 40% for undergraduates.
-30% of college students drop out before the beginning of their sophomore year.
-Many students may start college, but cannot afford to continue their education due to financial challenges.
-Not finishing college may leave thousands of students with accumulated debt without the benefit of a degree to go with it.
+When students do not have easy access to financial aid programs, they may feel it necessary to drop out of college before receiving their degree.
+In America, the overall dropout rate is 40% for undergraduates, and 30% of college students drop out before the beginning of their sophomore year.
+Not finishing college may leave thousands of students with debt — but without the benefit of a degree to go with it.

-Additionally, students who are concurrently enrolled in two separate educational institutions, known as dual enrollment, face hurdles accessing financial aid.
+Additionally, students with dual enrollment — those concurrently enrolled in two separate educational institutions — face hurdles in accessing financial aid.
 Dually enrolled students are typically high school students who are also taking college courses.
 These students are not eligible for federal financial aid.
-Also, college credits earned through dual enrollment can affect the amount of time that a student can receive state and federal financial aid and the maximum financial aid packages that students can receive from federal student loan programs.
-This means that students who take advantage of dual enrollment programs may end up missing out on much needed financial aid support that would help them finish college.
+Plus, college credits earned through dual enrollment can affect how long a student can receive state and federal financial aid, as well as the maximum financial aid packages students can receive from federal student loan programs.
+Students who take advantage of dual-enrollment programs may miss out on much-needed financial aid to help them finish college.

-As such, it is vital for higher education institutions to shrink the equity in education gap by removing financial barriers to college success and completion.
-Simplifying the FAFSA application process, giving dually-enrolled students equal access to financial aid, and reducing the amount of education debt for students who did not complete a college degree are all vital parts of overcoming academic and financial obstacles for students.
+Because of this, the onus is on higher education institutions to shrink the equity gap in education by removing financial barriers to college success and completion.
+Simplifying the FAFSA application process, giving dual-enrolled students equal access to financial aid, and reducing the amount of education debt for students who did not complete a college degree are all vital to overcoming academic and financial obstacles.

 The Role of Higher Education in Removing Financial Barriers

-The first step in helping students successfully navigate financial obstacles is to identify low-income, high-risk students who could benefit from financial aid consulting services.
-Early Warning Systems (EWS) that use predictive analytics allow college administrators and student retention specialists to effectively connect with students, assist them in developing a plan for success, and intervene when necessary and in the most effective ways.
+The first step in helping students navigate financial obstacles is identifying low-income, high-risk students who could benefit from financial aid consulting services.
+Early warning systems that use predictive analytics allow college administrators and student retention specialists to effectively connect with students, assist them in developing a plan for success, and intervene when necessary and in the most effective ways.

-Another way that learning institutions can help guide students through the financial aid process is through student engagement – actively reminding students the importance of filling out the FAFSA form.
-This is especially important in community college settings where nearly half of students do not persist to their second fall semester.
-Community colleges increasingly have a nontraditional student population — older students, minorities, low-income students — who may have financial burdens that prohibit them from degree achievement without financial support.
-Engaging with students most in need helps to identify issues preventing students from academic success.
-One-on-one consultations allows student retention specialists to help identify specific workshops and other available resources for accessing and applying for financial aid.
+Community colleges increasingly have a nontraditional student population — older students, minorities, and low-income students — who may have financial burdens that prohibit them from degree achievement without support.
+Engaging with students who need it most can identify issues that prevent academic success.
+One-on-one consultations allow student-retention specialists to help identify specific workshops and other available resources for accessing and applying for financial aid.